christophanneser/Bao-for-Presto/README.md

    ```
 3. By now, the database should be filled with query spans and execution statistics for different plan alternatives.

-### Docker
+### Containerization

-For convenience, we added a Dockerfile that sets up all components properly.
-However, it is necessary to start a
+- For convenience, we added a Dockerfile that sets up all components properly.
-postgres instance (e.g. on host system) that can be accessed from within the containerized driver.
+- Please, use the `build.sh` script first, then run `docker-compose config` in the `docker` directory.
+- You must provide an env variable for the postgres password (cf. `docker/run.sh`).
+- Attach to the `bao-presto` container and run the commands shown in the previous section Execution
+- You can monitor the submitted queries (including the session variables) by visiting `localhost:8080`

 ![Overview](./architecture.png)

 ## Code Formatting

-All python files will be checked using `pylint` before they can be comitted.
+- All python files will be checked using `pylint` before they can be comitted.
 The code style is primarily based on
 the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html), however, it allows much longer
 lines (160 characters).
+- Please, install and run pylint (there is also a git pre-commit hook) before committing